 - What depth can I measure Turbidity?
 Sensors have a 5m cable by standard.

 - How do they send data back?
-The Plug and Sense has support for 3G/4G, WIFI, LoRa, Sigfox and Zigbee.
+The Libelium One and Plug and Sense has support for 3G/4G, WIFI, LoRa, Sigfox and Zigbee.

 Find out more

 If you are a local council, utility supplier, fishing pond manager or wish to monitor your turbidity levels with IoT – then please get in touch.
 MTG works with systems integrators and end-users, to design and deploy IoT Smart Water solutions.
-Speak to our knowledgable pre-sales team today to move ahead with your IoT solution.
+Speak to our knowledgeable pre-sales team today to advance your IoT solution.

 You can speak to our sales team by calling +44 1624 777837, e-mail email@example.com or click Request a Quote.